contactandyc/another-c-library/2_timing.md

 #include "timer.h"
 ```

-In order to make our project reusable, we need to break it up into objects (or interfaces and implementations).
+To make our project reusable, we need to break it up into objects (or interfaces and implementations).
 In the above example, we are including timer.h (which we will make next).

 timer.h (comments removed)
 ```c